Nginx Specific-Version & Latest Install Guide: Ubuntu / CentOS, Fully Organized

 1. What is Nginx?

-2. Installing Nginx on Ubuntu (Debian family)
+2. Installing Nginx on Ubuntu (Debian-based)

 sudo apt update